simplajs/simpla-text/README.md

 - Automatic em dashes (`--` to `—`)
 - Automatic ellipses (`...` to `…`)

-You can disable the typographer by giving simpla-text a `noTypeographer` property
+You can disable the typographer by giving simpla-text a `noTypographer` property

 ```html
 <simpla-text path="/text" no-typographer></simpla-text>